lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 *Initial*, because you can achieve even more by manipulating the table by increasing/decreasing the OFF/O`--` time.
 [To add: ask Pain Perdu to fuse both guides] = OOP THEIR GUIDE IS DEAD MIGHT AS WELL WRITE EVERYTHING ON MY OWN

-Because of that, simply multiplying your grooves from `06/06` to `18/18` would even out with the multiplied tempo, it probably won't be compatible with the actual selected tempo setting, so adjust grooves until you achieve a tempo you desire.
+Because the tempo dictates the actual pitch of the hum, simply multiplying your grooves 4 times may not be satisfactory, so it's best to separate the `TEMPO = BPM` workflow.
+Instead, to actually achieve BPM you want (or precisely tell which one you're using) use following formula:
+`BPM = (Tempo x 96)/[4 rows of your groove setting]` [Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)]
 A good practice is to make sure your grooves are divisible by two in order to achieve half tempo if desired.

-[Note: Is there a way to calculate ACTUAL song BPM with those crazy grooves?]
-[To add: breif explanation of "grooves".]

 # Controlling the Extra Hum

 Commands below enable you to create extra hum sharing the channel you're using it on.
-They need to be placed in the table and tightly looped with `H` command.
+The lenght of the modulation will decide the pitch of the hum.
+Use loops like H`10` to achieve modulation in between rows.

-## O command
+## O command (any channel)

 `O` command generates hum **idependently** from the instrument's ADSR.
 Note may be silent, but as long as instrument is still on, the *hum will continue*.
 Can be stopped when you change instrument, `K`ill it or direct it to `A`20.
 Hum will even apear if you pan left or right side, creating stereo hum.
-`O` command hum will duck in the volume if wave width is set to 75%, therefore **works best with wave width 12.5%**
+`O` command hum will duck in the volume if wave width is set to 75%, therefore **works best with wave width 12.5%** The `O` command may be used on **any** channel you like.
+One of the ways to control the hum's volume is to move around the steps where the `O` is active and where it's not.
+Another way to look at the hum effect, think that every O`LR` step represents square wave at it's top, and every O`--` is square at it's bottom.

-## W command (pulse channel only)
+## W command (pulse channels only)

 `W` command generates hum **tied to** instrument's ADSR.
 If your note goes silent, the *hum will go silent too*.
 Changing from thin to wide waveform will result in the loudest and grittest hum.
-Adjust the width to your liking.
+Adjust the width to your liking. `W` command also will produce high overtones that sounds like clicking.

-## E command
+## E command (any channel)

 `E` command generates hum **overwriting** instrument's ADSR.
-Hum will be louder as  between `E` command values. **Works best on the wave width 75%**
+Hum will be louder as the distance between lowest and highest `E` command values rises. **Works best on the wave width 75%**

 ## Transpose